sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

     ![Tree view](first-tree-view.png)

-    Make sure both the title and list item are inside the container.
+    Make sure both the title and list item are inside the container at the same level.

     The UI should look like this: